Fabio (DJ)

-Fitzroy Heslop, better known as Fabio, is a British drum and bass DJ and producer.
-Fabio has been described as one of the best DJs of all time, and together with DJ partner Grooverider are regarded as the "originators" of the scene.
+Fitzroy Heslop, better known as Fabio, is a British drum and bass disc jockey (DJ) and producer.
+He has been described as one of the best DJs of all time, and together with DJ partner Grooverider, is regarded as the "originator" of the scene.

 Biography

-Fabio has been at the forefront of the dance/rave scene for over three decades.
-He started his career on the pirate radio station Faze 1 in the mid-1980s, and DJing at Brixton club Mendozas, where he would first meet his longtime DJ partner Grooverider, the pair were at the forefront as the acid house scene exploded.
-Fabio and Grooverider developed their sound and partnership at raves up and down the country but particularly at the groundbreaking Rage at Heaven.
+Fabio has been at the forefront of the dance and rave scene for over three decades.
+He started his career on the pirate radio station Faze 1 in the mid-1980s, also DJing at Mendozas, a club in Brixton, where he would first meet his longtime DJ partner Grooverider.
+The pair were at the forefront as the acid house and breakbeat hardcore scenes exploded.
+Fabio and Grooverider developed their sound and partnership at raves across the England, but particularly at the groundbreaking Rage at Heaven.

-Taking the music from the raves to the radio with Grooverider on Kiss 100 between 1994 and 1997, then on to BBC Radio 1 initially hosting the One in the Jungle show, and then with their own immensely popular show from 1998.
-The Radio 1 show is credited with helping bring drum and bass to mainstream audiences.
-Fabio left the show and the station (along with Grooverider) when the new BBC Radio 1 lineup commenced in April 2012.
+With Grooverider, he took his music to the radio – on Kiss 100 between 1994 and 1997, then on BBC Radio 1, initially hosting the One in the Jungle show, and then with their own immensely popular show from 1998.
+Their Radio 1 show is credited with helping bring drum and bass to mainstream audiences.
+Both Fabio and Grooverider left the show and radio station when the new BBC Radio 1 lineup commenced in April 2012.

 In September 2016, they brought their long-running radio show to London's Rinse FM.

-Fabio is in a relationship with DJ Charlotte Devaney.
+Fabio is in a relationship with singer, dancer, and DJ Charlotte Devaney.